SAFE-Stack/docs/docs/recipes/upgrading/v4-to-v5.md

 	src/Client/output/fable_modules/
 	```

-1. In the `build.fs` file replace the following lines:
+1. In the `Build.fs` file replace the following lines:

 	Line 27: